 The Range Rover Evoque isn’t a cheap car to buy, so it won’t be cheap to insure, either, but it shouldn’t be any steeper on that score than its major rivals.
 Groupings range from 26 at the bottom of the scale to 40 at the top (1 being the cheapest group and 50 being the most expensive).

-This generation of Evoque was released in 2019, after the Government introduced tax rules that applied a flat rate of £150 to petrol and diesel cars rather than taxing them according to their CO2 emissions.
+This generation of Evoque was released in 2019, after the Government introduced tax rules that applied a flat rate of £155 to petrol and diesel cars rather than taxing them according to their CO2 emissions.
 The P300e plug-in hybrid is classed as an 'alternatively fueled car', which means you save a tenner and pay £145 a year for VED.

 As such, you’ll pay that flat rate on many versions.
 On others, though, you’ll be required to pay an additional £325 per year between years two and six of the car’s life, and that’ll be on versions that cost more than £40,000 when new.
 And beware: if you pick a version that was cheaper than that threshold, but optional extras were added that took it over £40k, then you’ll still be liable for the surcharge.
 Always worth a quick online search of the car’s registration to see what the situation is.